Radiative-Structured Neural Operator for Continuous Spectral Super-Resolution: Methodology

 By \Cref{asp:problem}, we conclude that $g'(\xi) > 0$ for $\xi \in [0, \gamma_n/\alpha_n)$ and $g'(\xi)<0$ for $\xi \in (\gamma_n/\alpha_n, +\infty)$.
 Thus, $g(\xi)$ takes maximum value at $\xi^* = \gamma_n/\alpha_n$, yielding the optimal solution for problem \eqref{eq:simplified_problem} as

 \end{proof}

-Therefore, for each pixel $n=1,2,\ldots,N$, the optimum upsampled spectral curve $Y_{\cdot n}^*$ is obtained as given in \eqref{eq:solution}.
-Finally, by concatenating all $Y_{\cdot n}^*$, we obtain the final result in matrix form and define the GMP operator as
+Therefore, for each pixel $n=1,2,\ldots,N$, the optimum upsampled spectral curve $X_{\cdot n}^*$ is obtained as given in \eqref{eq:solution}.
+Finally, by concatenating all $X_{\cdot n}^*$, we obtain the final result in matrix form and define the ACP operator as

 where $S^\dag = S^\top (S S^\top)^{-1}$ is the Moore-Penrose inverse of $S$, $P_S = I-S^\top (SS^\top)^{-1} S$ is the orthogonal projection matrix onto null space $\mathcal{N}(S)$, and $\Pi$ is the diagonal matrix of coefficients $\gamma_n/\alpha_n$ given by